DavidBustamanteL/-InferenceOrderings/README.md

 This README focuses exclusively on the main function and its internal subfunctions.

+# Data

+The data employed is from the replication files provided in Barbaro and Kurella (2025).

 # Main Function

 ## ```run_one_election(df, N, phi, seed, pseudocount, ord_levels)```